Paulette-Zaldivar-Flores/Paulette-Zaldivar-Flores/README.md

 - ⚡ Fun fact : Traveling is life

-- 👩🏽‍🔧 Currently open to full-time, part-time and interships positions for front-end development.
+- 👩🏽‍🔧 Currently open to full-time, part-time and interships positions for frontend development.
 Feel free to contact me!

 - 📫 How to reach me **paulettz@icloud.com**